donaldcummins/ARC4_MultiGPU/README.md

-# Training Deep-Learning Models on ARC4 using Multiple GPUs
+# Deep Learning on ARC4 using Multiple GPUs

 ## Introduction